danyz91/CarND-Kidnapped-Vehicle-Project/README.md

 In the formula:

-* `x_i` is the ith landmark measurement for one particular particle
+* `x_i` is the i-th landmark measurement for one particular particle
-* `mu_i` is the predicted measurement for the map landmark corresponding to the ith measurement
+* `mu_i` is the predicted measurement for the map landmark corresponding to the i-th measurement
 * `m` is the total number of measurements for one particle
 * `sigma` is the covariance of the measurement.
 It is a symmetric quadratic matrix representing uncertainty over x, y on the diagonal and correlated uncertainties x over y and y over x in other cells